-As noted in our Annual Report on Form 10-K for the year ended January 1, 2016, we also may be obligated to pay up to \$7.9 million in earn-out payments in connection with our acquisition of 360 Energy and Abacus.
+As noted in our Annual Report on Form 10-K for the year ended January 1, 2016, and as further discussed in Note 2 - "Business Combinations" we are obligated to pay up to \$7.9 million in earn-out payments in connection with our acquisition of Abacus and 360 Energy.
 We are obligated to pay (i) up to \$1.4 million in cash, based on the achievement of certain financial targets by Abacus by the end of our 2016 and 2017 fiscal years and (ii) up to \$6.5 million in cash, based on the achievement of certain financial targets by WES's division made up of the assets acquired from, and the former employees of 360 Energy, by the end of our 2016, 2017 and 2018 fiscal years.
+We have amended our Asset Purchase Agreement with 360 Energy to extend the term of the three-year performance goal for an additional year to the end of our 2018 fiscal year to allow 360 Energy to expand into additional geographical territories.
+As a result of this amendment, we have increased contingent consideration by \$0.3 million.
+Additionally, we have evaluated the total contingent consideration and have determined that certain financial targets will not be met and, as a result, \$0.4 million, net has been reversed out of short term contingent consideration.